-21 Data from B. Gáti (Electrician, 58, p.
+&lt;sup>21 Data from B. Gáti (Electrician, 58, p.
 983, 1907, and 78, p.
-354, 1916), who uses an arrangement for measuring resistance somewhat different from a Wheatstone bridge, and who calls his device a "barretter,"
+354, 1916), who uses an arrangement for measuring resistance somewhat different from a Wheatstone bridge, and who calls his device a "barretter."

-Fig. 115.-Method of using electrometer (vans should be connected to one terminal)
+FIG. 115 .- Method of using electrometer (vans should be connected to one terminal)

 These instruments have the advantage of introducing no appreciable resistance into the circuit.
 They have a small capacity and therefore should not be used in parallel with any except a large condenser.
-They require very careful manipulation, as they are delicate and are very sensitive to stray electrostatic charges.
-The method has not been used in the Bureau of Standards laboratory.
+They require very careful manipulation, as they are rangement of plates meter delicate and are very sensitive to stray electrostatic charges.
+The method has not been used in the Bureau Fig. 116.-Schematic ar- of Standards laboratory.

-Fig. 116.-Schematic arrangement of plates and vane of the electrometer fixed and moving coil connected either in series or in parallel.
-Capacity between the two coils renders them unsuitable for measuring high-frequency currents.
+Electrodynamometer.-The and vane of the electro- instruments of this type used at low frequency consist of a fixed and moving coil connected either in series or in parallel.
+Capacity between the two coils renders them unsuitable for measuring highfrequency currents.
 A somewhat different type has, however, been successfully used.
-The instrument consists of a small coil of fine wire which carries the current to be measured, and a flat ring or disk of silver or copper suspended by a delicate fiber concentric with the coil and with its plane at 45° to the plane of the coil.
+The instrument consists of a small coil of fine wire which carries the current to be measured, and Fig. 117.-Type of eleca flat ring or disk of silver or copper suspended by a delicate fiber concentric with the coil and with its plane at 45° to the plane of the coil.